 Finally, do not pick a lift based solely on the heaviest vehicle in your fleet.
 Sizing a lift for a single vehicle in a fleet may seem like a great idea, ensuring your largest vehicle can be maintained.
 But, consider how often you might service that vehicle and if that service could be done on a different style lift.

 “For instance, 5% of your vehicles are over 30,000 pounds in weight, but 95% are not.
 Choosing a platform lift sized for those larger vehicles might make 95% of your service less than ideal.
 Perhaps that other 5 % of vehicles could be serviced differently,” Spiller said.

 Find a local vehicle lift distributor or lift expert to survey your fleet, your needs, and your facility to help come up with a solution that fits all of those and your budget.

-Mistakes Using a Lift
+Safety First: What Mistakes to Avoid While Using a Lift

 Now you understand your lift options and have selected the right lift for your space and needs.
 The next step is ensuring you are utilizing the lift effectively.

 “One of the most common mistakes made when using a lift is misusing it or using it in an unsafe manner.
 Vehicle damage is possible when using a lift improperly.
 However, that is an easy problem to fix with proper technician training and understanding how to properly lift the vehicle according to the OEM manufacturer’s recommended pickup points,” Spiller said.

 “Changing a lift can reduce safety factors, put operators at risk, and invalidate the ALI gold label certification.
 Always contact the manufacturer or local representative to find out if there are special adapters or accessories that are vehicle or vehicle type-specific,” Spiller said.

 Finally, ensure you not only perform but also record annual operator training.